gyancr7/wiredsister.github.io/_posts/2015-04-13-no-longer-an-inspiration.md

 I've never thought about losing as a skill set, but it's what I've spent most of my life doing.
 It's probably what I'm best at.
 For example, I'm a mediocre chess player.
 This means that at around 4pm everyday I'm losing positioning midgame to a coworker.
 It means I fumble material, botch a knight, or don't see the attack on my queen 2 moves ahead.
 I lose house keys and USB sticks, earrings and lipstick caps.
 I lose focus.
 I lose my temper.
 I've lost family members and lovers.
 I've lost religions, homes, jobs, and at my worst, I've lost dignity.

-My first six months in New York I lost almost 30 pounds.
+During my first six months in New York I lost almost 30 pounds.
 I remember having the flu twice, once while working a double shift shucking oysters.
 It wasn't long before I was sitting on the steps of my apartment, sobbing on the phone with my mother.
 I was going to give up acting.
 It was too hard.
 I was 22 years old and my brain was rotting away in the waiting line.
 A few months later someone dropped a $300 Lenovo in my lap and told me to "just fucking move on."

 So I moved on.